sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README.md

 Research Papers Referenced and Used:
 1. [Continuous Learning in Single-Incremental-Task Scenarios](https://arxiv.org/abs/1806.08568)
-	* This paper describes Coninual Learning, Single-Incremental-Task, New Classes problem, and catastrophic forgetting.
-They have a great description of the Naive, Rehearsal, and Elastic Weight Consolidation approach to solving Continal Learning.
+	* This paper describes Continual Learning, Single-Incremental-Task, New Classes problem, and catastrophic forgetting.
+They have a great description of the Naive, Rehearsal, and Elastic Weight Consolidation approach to solving Continual Learning.
 2. [Overcoming catastrophic forgetting in neural networks](https://arxiv.org/abs/1612.00796)
 	* This is the first paper to propose the Elastic Weight Consolidation approach to solving Continual Learning.
 3. [Compete to Compute](https://papers.nips.cc/paper/5059-compete-to-compute)